2025 Pithy Book Reviews

 #5.
 What I Ate in One Year (and Other Related Thoughts) by Stanley Tucci: As much as I adore Stanley Tucci, this story was not great.
 I do love his voice, but there wasn’t enough of a narrative.

 #6.
-You Didn’t Hear This From Me: (Mostly) True Notes on Gossip by Kelsey McKinney: currently reading as an early release on my kindle.
+You Didn’t Hear This From Me: (Mostly) True Notes on Gossip by Kelsey McKinney: Really good topic.
+Who can’t relate?

 FIND ALL PREVIOUS BOOK LISTS HERE